 She and her husband, Ryan, own and operate High Plains Harvesting based in Park, Kansas.
 The couple, along with their children and team, travel from Texas to the Canadian border to harvest wheat, canola and other small grains.
 They return to Kansas at the end of summer to harvest corn, soybeans, grain sorghum and the occasional sunflower and pinto beans.

 Ryan’s harvesting experience started as a young child with his family.
 He was hooked and continued harvesting summers throughout his teens and early twenties with a local crew.
 He later took over a business, which has become High Plains Harvesting.
-This season will mark their tenth as owners.
+This season will mark their eleventh as owners.

 This is Laura’s eighth year writing for All Aboard Wheat Harvest

 “Harvesting is a good but challenging way of life,” Laura said.
 “It has afforded me the opportunity to meet some amazing people and visit incredible places.
 The tough times have grown my faith in ways I never thought possible.
 With the current drought, it looks like the latter will once again be put to the test.”